nickbrewer/gifcam/README.md

         key_mgmt=WPA-PSK
       }
       ```
+    - You can follow this process at any time to overwrite the WiFi credentials if you have to.
   - Enable SSH: create an empty file called `ssh` in the boot partition.
 Make sure there is no file extension.
   - Power the Pi and open an SSH session.
 If you're accessing over wifi, SSH to `pi@raspberrypi`.
 If you're accessing over USB OTG, SSH to `pi@raspberrypi.local`
   - On first boot give the Pi a meaningful hostname, like `gifcam`.
 This will avoid hostname conflicts on your network if you deploy another Raspberry Pi.